 Many students believe that vaping or Juuling is a safe alternative to smoking cigarettes, but that's not true.
-The Centers for Disease Control and Prevention (CDC) states that e-cigarettes are not safe for children, teenagers, or young adults.
+The Centers for Disease Control and Prevention has reported an outbreak of e-cigarette, or vaping, product use-associated lung injury (EVALI).
+As of February 18, 68 deaths have been confirmed in 29 states and the District of Columbia.
 Most e-cigarettes contain nicotine, which is highly addictive and can impact brain development.
 Some e-cigarettes also contain other harmful chemicals such as:

 What Happens If a Student Is Caught Vaping?

 FCPS’ Student Rights and Responsibilities (SR&R) was updated in September 2018 to include vaping as a prohibited activity.
 Students found in possession of or using vape products on school grounds will participate in an FCPS intervention program and may receive disciplinary consequences, as noted in the SR&R.